nss-evening-web-development/curriculum/src/data/curriculum/python/week-02/assignments/python-decorators.md

 ```

 Now write two more decorator functions named `@dad` and `@mom` and place them above the functions that you want to assign to the parents.
 The output should be appended with "by Dad" or "by Mom".

+### Try it here:
+Fork this Repl and put the link in your tracking Google Doc
+<iframe src="https://replit.com/@callmedrt/Python-Decorators-Practice-Family-Report?embed=true" width="100%" height="400"></iframe>

 ## Practice: Michael's Mortuary